 To induce a B-line stall, start from normal, un-accelerated flight.
-Reach up and take hold of both B risers, still with your hands in the brake loops, and pull down simultaneously by approximately 15 cm.
+Reach up and take hold of both B risers, still with your hands in the brake loops, and pull down simultaneously by approximately 20-25 cm.
 The first few centimetres of travel will be quite hard, but as the glider settles into the stall so the effort becomes less.

 The glider will drop back a little as it stalls, and then centralize over your head.
-With 15 cm or so of pull a sink rate of up to 9 meters per second can be achieved.
+With 25 cm or so of pull a sink rate of up to 9 meters per second can be achieved.
 With less pull you will get a decrease in sink rate.
 The B-risers should not be pulled beyond this point, as it may result in the canopy entering an unstable phase or going into a frontal rosette.
 Should you inadvertently have pulled too far down on the B-risers, simply release them a little again until the wing is again stable above you, showing the characteristic deep crease along the B-level and being fully stretched out spanwise.

+BEWARE!
+Always check visually the canopy for the frontal rosette during the B-stall and release the B-riser if necessary.
 To recover from a B-line stall, the risers should be released abruptly and simultaneously.
 Doing so will allow the wing to re-inflate completely and resume normal flight.
 It is not unusual for the canopy to dive in front of the pilot as the wing regains speed, angles of up to 30-45° are perfectly normal.
 In this phase the pilot should NOT engage the brakes!